 The group employs a diversity of methods for the production of new knowledge in these areas and its dissemination across various stakeholders.

-S&E members focused on business strategy research are Professor Naresh R. Pandit, Ms Leslie Le Meunier-FitzHugh, Dr Kevan Williams, Dr Barry Witcher, Feng Wan, Fahri Karakas, Dr Graham Manville, Dr Smitha Ravindranathan Nair, Tony Polack, Professor Andy Wood and Dr Arvind Yadav.
+S&E members focused on Strategic Management research are Professor Andrea Patacconi, Professor Naresh Pandit, Ms Leslie Le Meunier-FitzHugh, Dr Kevan Williams, Dr Barry Witcher, Dr Feng Wan, Dr Graham Manville, and Dr Arvind Yadav.

-The extant diversity within entrepreneurship is reflected in the research interests and activities of the members of this group.
-These include gender and entrepreneurship and entrepreneurship in development; rural, family and institutional entrepreneurship; research exploring the causal link between entrepreneurship and small firm growth, as well as open innovation in SME's, high growth firms, and firms' dynamic processes of assembling and integrating knowledge for sustainable competitive advantage.
+The diversity within entrepreneurship is reflected in the research interests and activities of the members of this group.
+These include SME insolvency and turnaround, gender and entrepreneurship and entrepreneurship in development; rural, family and institutional entrepreneurship,research exploring the causal link between entrepreneurship and small firm growth, as well as open innovation in SME's, high growth firms, firms' dynamic processes of assembling and integrating knowledge for sustainable competitive advantage, creativity and vitality in organisations, benevolent leadership, creativity, design thinking, and social innovation.

 PhD candidates in the Group